mpargar/the-weather-app/README.md

 # Next.js + Jest + TS
-Integrative exercise of Next, jest and typescript based on a previously done codechallenge.
+Integrative exercise using Next, jest and typescript based on a previously done codechallenge.

 ## Run project
 ```bash